synaptic-dev/atm/packages/toolmaker/README.md

 # @synaptic-ai/toolmaker

-A powerful SDK for creating and managing AI tools.
-Toolmaker provides a type-safe way to define tool capabilities using Zod schemas and TypeScript.
+ATM Toolmaker provides a type-safe way to define agent tools using Zod schemas and TypeScript.

 ## Installation